BioBoost/course_programming_from_base_to_ace/docs/24-defining-custom-classes/README.md

   Point center = new Point();

-  // Output current location of the point Console.WriteLine($"Start location of point [{ center.x},{ center.y}]");
+  // Output current location of the point Console.WriteLine($"Start location of point [{center.x}, {center.y}]");

   // Move the point to a new location and output it center.Move(15.66, -3.12);
-  Console.WriteLine($"Moved the point to [{ center.x},{ center.y}]");
+  Console.WriteLine($"Moved the point to [{center.x}, {center.y}]");
 }
 ```

-Instead of changing the state from the outside of the object, it's better to use a method to request a change in the objects state.
-This because of at least the following reasons:
+**Instead of changing the state from the outside of the object, it's better to use a method to request a change in the objects state.** This because of at least the following reasons:

-* By using a method to change the object's state we are guaranteed to only change the state that is required to change for that particular action we are requesting.
+* By using a method to change the object's state, we are guaranteed to only change the state that is required to change for that particular action we are requesting.
 * The internal state cannot be changed in a way that would place the object in an invalid state or corrupt the object.
 This because the method can check incoming data values.
 * The name of the method contributes to code readability as it reflects the action that is being taken.
 * The method can be called from many places, adding to the DRYness of the code.
 * A method also hides the complexity of the internal state from the user of that object (cfr. abstraction)
 * ...

-A `Move()` method also makes a logical part of the class `Point`.
-The advantage is also that this functionality may come in handy in other place too.
+A `Move()` method also represents a logical part of the class `Point`.
+The advantage is also that this functionality may come in handy in other place.

 ### Adding a Move method to Point